MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management.md

 5. In the Customer Address Maintenance window, choose Save to save the information.

+> [!NOTE]
-*Deleting the customer address also deletes Intrastat information.*
+> Deleting the customer address also deletes Intrastat information.

 ### Finance charge and credit limit options